 Ingredients in Bioheild Clay Paint:

-Water, clay, porcelain clay, chalk, alcohol ester (as a binder, this is the PVA), cellulose, pigments, preservatives (you can email them for the details on the preservative, they are common ones but not benign).
+Water, clay, porcelain clay, chalk, alcohol ester (as a binder, this is the PVA), cellulose, pigments, and preservatives.

 Ingredients in BioShield Solvent-Free Wall Paint:

 Water, chalk, asbestos-free talcum, titanium dioxide, polyphosphate (a water softener), cellulose, alcohol ester, sodium hydroxide, and preservatives.

 Annie Sloan is well known for their Chalk Paint®.
 It’s best known as a furniture paint, but it can also be used on walls.
 I tested this out alongside Romabio mineral paint and this is how it compares.